Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Collectibles return calculator measures returns net of high transaction costs.
 10k vintage watches, current value 25k after 8 years, 15% sale commission = 3,750.
-Net realisation 21,250 = 9.9% net IRR.
-Trading cards, watches, coins, sports memorabilia all share high transaction cost characteristic - factor into returns.
+Net realisation 21,250 = 9.9% net annualised return.
+Trading cards, watches, coins, sports memorabilia all share the characteristic of high transaction costs, which weigh on realised returns.

 Collectibles realities: (1) High sale commissions (10-25% via auction, 5-15% private sale).
 (2) Authentication critical (counterfeits common).
 (3) Condition affects value dramatically (graded MS-70 coin worth 10x MS-65).
-(4) Market cycles (1980s baseball cards crashed 90%).
+(4) Market cycles (1980s baseball cards reportedly fell around 90%).
 (5) Storage/conservation costs.
 (6) Insurance complications.
 (7) Generational interest changes (millennials/Gen Z drive Pokemon, Magic, sneakers; older collectors stamps, coins).
-Average collectible barely outpaces inflation; selective collecting can match equities.
-Selection skill and market timing critical.
+The average collectible has historically barely outpaced inflation, though selective collecting has at times matched equities.
+Selection and timing both have a large effect on outcomes.

 A worked example